 For woodland creation there must be a minimum of four participating owners with scope for a significant area of woodland creation.
-Common Grazings with more than four members are eligible.
-For small-scale woodland creation (<10ha) there must be two or more participants.

 If a landowner within the project area will not participate in the project then the project may still go ahead but the proposal must outline if this exclusion will affect the objective of the proposal.